-34. Depositary's Fee
+34 Depositary's Fee

 The Depositary is entitled to receive a fee out of the scheme property (plus VAT thereon) for its services as depositary.
 The remuneration is a fixed annual percentage fee based on the value of the Funds.
 The ACD and the Depositary may determine these rates from time to time.
-The fees are: 3 basis points for the first £100m, reducing on a tiered basis to 1 basis point on the balance above £1bn.
+The fees are: 2.5 basis points for the first £100m, reducing on a tiered basis to 1 basis point on the balance above £900m.
+The Depositary fee is subject to a minimum charge of £4,000 per sub-fund.

 The Depositary shall also be paid out of the scheme property all service charges, including custody charges in relation to the transaction handling and safekeeping of the Scheme Property.
-Service charges currently comprise a transaction fee varying from £8.00 to £200.
-There are also safekeeping ("custody") fees which range from 0.8 of a basis point to 4 basis points (VAT is not charged on the safekeeping fees or service charges, if any).
+Service charges currently comprise a transaction fee varying from £3.00 to £120.
+There are also safekeeping ("custody") fees which range from 0.2 of a basis point to 60 basis points (VAT is not charged on the safekeeping fees or service charges, if any).

-The remuneration is calculated on a daily basis with reference to the prior business day's midmarket valuation of the property of the Fund and is paid on the last business day of each accrual period, the accrual periods being based on calendar months.
+The remuneration is calculated on a daily basis with reference to the prior business day's mid-market valuation of the property of the Fund and is paid on the last business day of each accrual period, the accrual periods being based on calendar months.

-35. Allocation of fees and expenses between Funds and Share Classes
+35 Allocation of fees and expenses between Funds and Share Classes